Everything You Need To Know About 5D Diamond Facet Art

 These kits come in a variety of sizes, designs and sources.
 It is important to look at the size and determine if the kit is measuring in inches or centimeters (CM) since this will make a difference in your finished size.

-Sizes can vary greatly and can be as small as 15cm x 15cm, to 80 cm by 90 cm.
+Sizes can vary greatly and can be as small as 15cm x 15cm, to 80 cm by 90 cm and even larger.
 The smaller the image the less detail in the finished project, bigger is better and more detailed.
 The best way to think of this is that you are creating a pixilated image, the larger the more pixels to fill in the image.

 TIP Generally I prefer to work on projects that are at least 40cm x 40cm, if not much larger since i really appreciate more detail.

 The facets are also referred to as gems, diamonds, beads, tiles and rhinestones.
-Diamond Painting comes in either square or round facets.
+Diamond Painting comes in either square or round facets and measure 2.5mm square and 2.7mm for round and there are two types of diamonds: 9 sided and 13 sided to add to the effect.
 The biggest difference is that the round gives some space between diamonds and the square has a more complete look without those small spaces.

 ** TIP ** Often times you will see “full drill” or “partial drill” in the description.
 What this is in reference to is the amount of the image you will be completing.
 “Full” is the entire image needs to be completed and with “Partial” you will be filling in a partial/feature image.